UK-based REACH registrant

 CLP notification - exporting substances to EU-27 countries

-If you want to export substances to the EU after the UK’s withdrawal, your products will still have to comply with the EU regulations, including the CLP Regulation.
+If you want to export substances to the EU after the transition period ends, your products will still have to comply with the EU regulations, including the CLP Regulation.
 This means that you will need to classify and label your products accordingly.
 However, you will no longer need to submit notifications to the C&L Inventory – this will have to be done by the importing company in the EU.

 - If continuing business in EU-27/EEA appoint an only representative in an EU-27 or EEA country.

-- Notify ECHA of only representative changes through REACH-IT as soon as this possibility is available.
+- Notify ECHA of only representative changes through REACH-IT as soon as posible.
+The change should be completed at the end of the transition period.

 - If you choose to appoint an only representative, make sure that they have sufficient knowledge and experience in handling substances and the information related to them.
 Remember that the only representative has all the responsibility under the registration title and other titles of the REACH Regulation.